-b) Resolution 76 (Rev. Hammamet, 2016) of the World Telecommunication Standardization Assembly (WTSA), on studies related to conformance and interoperability (C&I) testing, assistance to developing countries1, and a possible future ITU Mark programme, Resolution 96 (Hammamet, 2016) of WTSA, on ITU Telecommunication Standardization Sector (ITU-T) studies for combating counterfeit telecommunication/ICT devices, and Resolution 98 (Hammamet, 2016) of WTSA, on enhancing the standardization of IoT and smart cities and communities for global development;
+b) Resolution 76 (Rev. Geneva, 2022) of the World Telecommunication Standardization Assembly (WTSA), on studies related to conformance and interoperability (C&I) testing, assistance to developing countries1, and a possible future ITU Mark programme, Resolution 96 (Hammamet, 2016) of WTSA, on ITU Telecommunication Standardization Sector (ITU-T) studies for combating counterfeit telecommunication/ICT devices, and Resolution 98 (Rev. Geneva, 2022) of WTSA, on enhancing the standardization of IoT and smart cities and communities for global development;

-c) Resolution 47 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference, on enhancement of knowledge and effective application of ITU recommendations in developing countries, including C&I testing of systems manufactured on the basis of ITU recommendations;
+c) Resolution 47 (Rev. Kigali, 2022) of the World Telecommunication Development Conference, on enhancement of knowledge and effective application of ITU recommendations in developing countries, including C&I testing of systems manufactured on the basis of ITU recommendations;

-d) Resolution ITU-R 62-1 (Rev. Geneva, 2015) of the Radiocommunication Assembly, on studies related to testing for conformance with ITU Radiocommunication Sector (ITU-R) recommendations and interoperability of radiocommunication equipment and systems;
+d) Resolution ITU-R 62-1 (Rev. Sharm El-Sheik, 2019) of the Radiocommunication Assembly, on studies related to testing for conformance with ITU Radiocommunication Sector (ITU-R) recommendations and interoperability of radiocommunication equipment and systems;

 e) the progress reports made by the Directors of the ITU Bureaux to the ITU Council and to this conference,